goldieswx/studer-scom-js/README.md

-# studer-scom-js
+# studer scom js
-Javascript wrapper for studer scom using serial port (232i)
+Javascript wrapper for Studer Scom serial protocol using serial port (232i)

 Implementation of a studer scom Javascript wrapper.
 This library uses node-ffi and node-ref.
 Node.Js required (version <= 10).
 Writing a native js port is possible,